-10 murders in over 200 years because General David Bradford wanted a house by the swamp.
-He got it in 1796.
+10 murders in over 200 years.
+All because General David Bradford wanted a house by a swamp in St. Francisville, Louisiana.

 Was this place cursed?

 Bradford attempted to curse the new American government.
 Ended up cursing himself.
 But did he also curse his family?

 The land on which Myrtles Plantation stands was once occupied by the Tunica tribe.
 Which even today remains a part of Louisiana culture.

 Because of the influx of settlers into the lands in and around New Orleans and Baton Rouge, the Tunica People were forced into an area known as Marksville today (68 miles from Saint Francisville).

 Legend states Bradford cursed his family when building the plantation.
 That he unearthed a Tunica burial ground.
 Instead of stopping, he dug up all the bodies and bones to clear the land.
 Then had them burned.